tidoust/cddlparser/README.md

 Parser tests also compare the result of serializing the AST with the initial input.

+The test files are a combination of the test files used in the other CDDL parser projects mentioned:
+- [Test files from cddl-rs](https://github.com/anweiss/cddl/tree/main/tests/fixtures/cddl).
+Tests that include [generics](https://datatracker.ietf.org/doc/html/rfc8610#section-3.10) were removed (not yet supported)
+- [Test files from cddl](https://github.com/christian-bromann/cddl/tree/main/tests/__fixtures__), with a couple of fixes.

 The code uses static types.
 To validate types, [install `mypy`](https://mypy.readthedocs.io/en/stable/getting_started.html#installing-and-running-mypy) if not already done and run:

 ```bash